pavithra1112k/QUIC/README.md

 # QUIC
-QUIC is a speech triggered bot which gives real time updates
+QUIC is a speech triggered bot that gives real time updates